Five metro mayors debated levelling up at the Great Northern Conference

 BUSINESS NEWS: Sheffield needs 5,000 tech workers

-Dan Jarvis said he was looking forward to the levelling up white paper - a blueprint for the regeneration of the North and other areas - which he hoped would be published by new levelling up secretary Michael Gove before Christmas.
+Dan Jarvis said he was looking forward to a white paper - a blueprint for the regeneration of the North and other areas - which he hoped would be published by new levelling up secretary Michael Gove before Christmas.

 He added: “He has the energy to get this done and codify his commitment to levelling up on education and skills, training, life chances, research and development, health and culture.”